ahlstromcj/seq66/README.md

-# README for Seq66 0.99.22 2025-10-22
+# README for Seq66 0.99.22 2025-10-26

 __Seq66__ MIDI sequencer/live-looper with a hardware-sampler grid interface; pattern banks, triggers, and playlists for song management;
-scale and chord aware piano-roll; song layout for creative composition; control/status via MIDI automation. and mute-groups to enable/disable sets of patterns.
+scale and chord aware piano-roll; song layout for creative composition; control/status via MIDI automation, and mute-groups to enable/disable sets of patterns.
 Tools for live performance and for composing great-sounding MIDI tracks.
-Supports the Non/New Session Manager; can also run headless and on a small computer like the Pi.
+Supports the Non/New Session Manager; can run headless and on a small computer like the Pi.
 It does not support audio samples, just MIDI.

 __Seq66__ A major refactoring of Sequencer64/Kepler34/Seq24 with